celenityy/better-brave-android/README.md

 **NOTE:** This is specifically tailored for Brave on Android.
 For Desktop, see [here](https://codeberg.org/Magnesium1062/better-brave), and for iOS, see [here](https://codeberg.org/Magnesium1062/better-brave-ios).

+**NOTE:** This project can be found on both [Codeberg](https://codeberg.org/Magnesium1062/better-brave-android), which will act as the main & preferred way to contribute, and [GitHub](https://github.com/Retold3202/better-brave-android).

 # Brave Shields & privacy

 **Block trackers & ads** -> `Block trackers & ads (Aggressive)`